Bristol, St Thomas the Martyr

 History, tourist information, and nearby accommodation

-There are quite a lot of Georgian furnishings, though some aspects of the interior have a distinct Victorian air - the result of renovation in 1896.
-The 18th century box pews were cut down in the Victorian restoration, and the extra oak panelling used to create wainscotting for the aisles.
+There are quite a lot of Georgian furnishings, though some aspects of the interior have a distinctly Victorian air - the result of a renovation in 1896.
+The 18th-century box pews were cut down in the Victorian restoration, and the extra oak panelling used to create wainscotting for the aisles.
 The marvellously carved organ case is 18th century.

 The church fell out of use after the war and was declared redundant in 1982.
 It is now in the care of the Churches Conservation Trust and is usually open weekdays.

 Address: St Thomas Street, Bristol, Bristol, England, BS1 6QR